-Structure: volume Maintain the existing (where no previous evidence exists) or best-known (where some evidence exists) volume of sediment in the sandbank, allowing for natural change.
-Pressures identified in Part A Assessment will not affect the volume of sediment.
 Supporting processes: energy / exposure Maintain the natural physical energy resulting from waves, tides and other water flows, so that the exposure does not cause alteration to the biotopes and stability, across the habitat.
 Pressures identified in Part A Assessment will not affect the physical energy.
 Supporting processes: physico-chemical properties Maintain the natural physico-chemical properties of the water.
 Pressures identified in Part A Assessment will not affect the physio-chemical properties.
-Supporting processes: sediment contaminants Restrict surface sediment contaminant levels to concentrations where they are not adversely impacting the infauna of the feature (and each of its subfeatures).
+Supporting processes: sediment contaminants Restrict surface sediment contaminant levels to concentrations where they are not adversely impacting the infauna of the feature (and each of its sub-features).
 Pressures identified in Part A Assessment will not affect the surface sediment contaminant levels.
 Supporting processes: sediment movement and hydrodynamic regime Maintain all hydrodynamic and physical conditions such that natural water flow and sediment movement are not significantly altered or prevented from responding to changes in environmental conditions.
 Pressures identified in Part A Assessment will not affect the hydrodynamic and physical conditions.
 Supporting processes: water quality - contaminants Restrict aqueous contaminants to levels equating to High Status according to Annex VIII and Good Status according to Annex X of the Water Framework Directive, avoiding deterioration from existing levels.
 Pressures identified in Part A Assessment will not affect the aqueous contaminants.
-Supporting processes: water quality - dissolved oxygen Maintain the dissolved oxygen (DO) concentration at levels equating to High Ecological Status (specifically \geq 5.7 mg per litre (at 35 salinity) for 95 % of the year), avoiding deterioration from existing levels.
+Supporting processes: water quality - dissolved oxygen Maintain the dissolved oxygen (DO) concentration at levels equating to High Ecological Status (specifically ≥ 5.7 mg per litre (at 35 salinity) for 95 % of the year), avoiding deterioration from existing levels.
 Pressures identified in Part A Assessment will not affect the dissolved oxygen concentration.
 Supporting processes: water quality - nutrients Maintain water quality at mean winter dissolved inorganic nitrogen levels where biological indicators of eutrophication (opportunistic macroalgal and phytoplankton blooms) do not affect the integrity of the site and features, avoiding deterioration from existing levels.
 Pressures identified in Part A Assessment will not affect the water quality.
+Supporting processes: water quality - turbidity Maintain natural levels of turbidity (eg concentrations of suspended sediment, plankton and other material) across the habitat.
+Pressures identified in Part A Assessment will not affect the turbidity levels.